-Recommendation: The FSS supports the proposal to be included in NIST Handbook 130: Section IV: Uniform Regulation for Method of Sale of Commodities.
-The FSS presented the following recommendation for consideration by the 2009 NCWM Laws and Regulations Committee.
-This modified version includes a change to paragraph 2.XX.4.2 to include the units of megapascals.
+Recommendation: The August 2009 FSS supports including the proposal in NIST Handbook 130: Section IV: Uniform Regulations, Part B Uniform Regulation for the Method of Sale of Commodities.
+The FSS presented the following recommendation for consideration at the July 2009 NCWM Laws and Regulations Committee.
+The NCWM was made aware of the FSS's modifications to paragraph 2.XX.4.2 to include the units of megapascals.